-So young Jedi blogger, regardless whether you decide to use SiteGround or not, or any other reliable web hosting you find, here's a run down of what to generally look for in a good web host provider -
+So, regardless whether you decide to use SiteGround or not, or any other reliable web hosting you find, here's a run down of what to generally look for in a good web host provider -

 - Affordability, but not the cheapest option!

-- Reliability and Security (with 99% up-time guaranteed)
+- Reliability and Security (with 99% up-time).

-- Large GB hosting space
+- Large GB hosting space.

-- Domain hosting
+- Domain name hosting.

-- Easy to use cPanel
+- Easy to use cPanel (Control Panel)

 Step #3 - Installing WordPress

-Feel free to check out my quick tutorial video below if you wish instead.
+Feel free to check out my quick video tutorial below if you wish instead.

-Step One: Log into your SiteGround host and go to accounts, then hit the Go To cPanel button.
+Step One: Log into your SiteGround host account and go to accounts, then hit the Go To cPanel button.
 See image below.

 Step Two: Scroll down and click on the WordPress icon under 'Auto-installers'.
 See image below.